GreenCUBIC/PTarPmiR/README.md

 * Plant + Human model trained on TarDB and avallable human data (See journal) -> plant_Human_Dec_4_2022.pkl
 * ath + Human model trained avallable human data and A. thaliana (See journal) -> ath_human.pkl

+### Webserver
+A weserver is also avalible for use: [PTarPmiR](https://ptarpmir.cu-bic.ca/)

+Note: Maximum file size is 100 KB or 100 000 characters

 ## Authors

 Contributors names and contact info